Robust Privacy-Utility Tradeoffs under Differential Privacy and Hamming Distortion: Main Results

 \begin{theorem} For any source set $\mc{P}$ of Class I, we have

 \end{theorem}

-\textit{Proof sketch:} Since the source set includes the uniform point, i.e. the worst distribution, there is no choice other than applying a symmetric mechanism as if there is no knowledge available.
-For a detailed proof see Section \ref{proof:theorem:1}.
+For a full proof see Section \ref{proof:theorem:1}.
+Since the source set includes the uniform point, i.e. the worst distribution, there is no choice other than applying a symmetric mechanism as if there is no knowledge available.

 We now proceed to Class II source sets, where there is a known order on the probability of each outcome.
 For such source sets, we use a coloring argument on the entries of $Q$ to prove specific properties that hold for any optimal mechanism.
 This, in turn, helps us to reduce the dimension of the feasible space and derive the optimal leakage in terms of a minimization over only $M$ diagonal entries of the mechanism.
-This is formally stated in Theorem \ref{thm:classII}.
+This is formally stated in the next Theorem.

 Since utility is a statistical quantity, the statistical knowledge about the source class can be exploited to obtain a better mechanism than the symmetric one.
 As the distortion increases, i.e. lower utility is allowed, the size of the output space can decrease.
 Conversely, for increasing utility, i.e. decreasing distortion, the output space cannot be smaller than a certain size.
 This leads to a collection of distortion thresholds $D^{(k)}$ at which an additional decrease in output size becomes optimal.